Jaycar-Electronics/WiFi-Mains-Switch/README.md

 After you have created this trigger, click the "That" and search for "Adafruit" - you will want to send data to Adafruit IO.

 For this part, you need to set some specific data relating to whether you've entered or exited the area.
-For this, we use the "Entered or Exited" ingredient, which will mean the data fed to the AIO feed ( and thus, to the ESP8266) will be a string with "entered" or "exited". you could also put the time and date in after this if you want.
+For this, we use the "Entered or Exited" ingredient, which will mean the data fed to the AIO feed (and thus, to the ESP8266) will be a string with "entered" or "exited". you could also put the time and date in after this if you want.

+**Note:** We put the "Entered/Exited" ingredient first, so we can use String functions such as `String.startsWith()` further down the line.
+If you put it last in the line, then you'd have to use `String.endsWith()`

 Finally, confirm what the trigger is set up to do.
 You want to send data to `espswitch` (your feed name) when you enter or exited an area.